fazlizekiqi/k8s-application/readme.md

 [Read more about the difference of them](https://grigorkh.medium.com/there-are-two-nginx-ingress-controllers-for-k8s-what-44c7b548e678)

 **NOTE!**
-Setup of ingress-nginx changes depending on the environment(i.e configuration files changes depending on which cloud provider we are deploying to).
+Setup of ingress-nginx changes depending on the environment.

-Application have 2 different configuration files:
+**In the local development we can simply apply one kubernetes config file and then run the application**

+Application will use the same configuration file _ingres-service.yml_ for routing the traffic to our services in both environments:
  - For local development purposes
  - Google Cloud

+**NOTE!
+Only the ingress-nginx installation process can vary on different platforms.**

 ## Local Development

-#### While running the applciation locally we need to generate a secret with the postgres password since that is the only thing that this application is trying to hide from the outside world.
+#### While running the application locally we need to generate a secret with the postgres password since that is the only thing that this application is trying to hide from the outside world.
 For local development do (first time only):

-    kubectl create secret generic pgpassword --from-literal PGPASSWORD=123456
+    kubectl create secret generic pgpassword --from-literal MYPGPASSWORD=123456

  - The 'pgpassword' will be used in the server-deployment(k8s/server-deployment.yml).
 That's why we need to generate the key first.
  - The same secret object will also be used in the (k8s/postgres-deployment.yml) in order to override the default password of Postgresql.
  It is recommended that we use env variables like this all the data that we think should not be exploited.

 #### Setting up Ingress Controller Locally

- - **Make sure to remove the ingress.yml file if the command below is working for you..**
+ We can do the installation process with Helm or we can simply apply a kubernetes object with the below command:
 [More on installation guide for Nginx Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/#quick-start)

     kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.4.0/deploy/static/provider/cloud/deploy.yaml